 If you are new to Canada and want to get to know the local culture, history, food, and people in Ontario's Southwest, the best way to do that is by travelling locally.
 No matter which season you arrive in, don’t wait before you start exploring.
-It would be a shame for you to miss out while waiting for warmer weather.
-To help you get started we’ve put together a “must visit” list that you should check out this winter.
+It would be a shame for you to miss out while waiting for different weather.
+To help you get started, we’ve put together a “must visit” list that you should check out.

 This list isn’t going to be filled with the usual tourist traps.
 These are the true and authentic Southwestern Ontario experiences that all newcomers will benefit from seeing, tasting, and exploring.
 Click here for a map of all locations mentioned in the following blog post.

 Visit a Museum or National Historic Site

 Canadian history isn’t just our achievements, it also includes our failures.
 We can continue to learn, grow, and become better for it.
 We hope that by sharing these moments of our history with you, you’ll see the potential and join us in making your new home a great place to both live and visit.